spinnaker/kayenta/README.md

 can also be used for operational changes, including changes to configuration.

 ### Creating Canary Config
-Checkout the [Canary Config Object model](docs/canary-config.md) for how canary config is defined in [Markdown Syntax for Object Notation (MSON)](https://github.com/apiaryio/mson)
+Checkout the [Canary Config Object model](docs/canary-config.md) for how a canary config is defined in [Markdown Syntax for Object Notation (MSON)](https://github.com/apiaryio/mson)

 ### Debugging